DomEscobar/Rawen/README.md

 ## Quick Start

-1. Download the latest release for your platform from the [releases page](https://github.com/domEscobar/rawen/releases)
+1. Download the latest release for your platform from the [releases page](https://github.com/domEscobar/agentlia/releases)
-2. Install and launch Rawen
+2. Install and launch agentlia
 3. Configure your preferred AI providers in Settings > Keys
 4. Start using commands or create your own custom workflows